AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Now, gather your users' data, and work down each user's list from the top, until you find the first location which gives roughly the same ping for all users.

 In general, global (using load balancing) will provide the best results, but beyond that, the US Central servers e.g. IOWA generally turn out best for a globally distributed bunch of users.
+When in doubt, choose between the servers offered under the `free tier <https://cloud.google.com/free/docs/gcp-free-tier>`_

+- Oregon: *us-west1*

+- Iowa: *us-central1*

+- South Carolina: *us-east1*

 For the following example, the server which gave the most balanced, and lowest average ping between two users based in Europe and Australia was in Iowa.
 Salt Lake City would also be an excellent choice.